fx818/RAG-Agent-for-URL-PDF/README.md

-# 🧠 Voice-Enabled AI Chatbot with PDF & Web Knowledge using LangChain, AstraDB, and Ollama
+# Voice-Enabled AI Chatbot with PDF & Web using LangChain, AstraDB, and Ollama

 ## 🚀 Overview